Lisa Posthumus Lyons: Michigan House of Representatives

-Kent County Clerk / Register of Deeds
+Kent county clerk and register of deeds

-In the 2016 general election, Lyons was elected to the combined office of Kent County Clerk / Register of Deeds with 158,341 votes to Democratic Party candidate Christopher Reader's 115,244 votes, and Libertarian candidate James Lewis' 16,017 votes.
+In the 2016 general election, Lyons was elected to the combined office of Kent county clerking register of deeds with 158,341 votes to Democratic Party candidate Christopher Reader's 115,244 votes, and Libertarian candidate James Lewis' 16,017 votes.
 She began her four-year term of office in January 2017.
-The Kent County Clerk's Office has three major functions: to manage County elections; to manage vital County records; and to process and maintain all Circuit Court files.
-In Kent County, the Clerk is also the Register of Deeds.
-The Clerk is also the Clerk of the Board of Commissioners, and statutorily serves on numerous County boards and commissions.
+The Kent County Clerk's Office is responsible for managing county elections, vital records, and circuit court files.
+In Kent County, the clerk also serves as clerk for the county board of commissioners and statutorily serves on numerous boards and commissions.

-She was re-elected Clerk/Register in the 2020 General Election with 186,362 votes to Democratic Party candidate Devin Ortega-Ferguson's 149,803 votes.
+Lyons was re-elected clerk in the 2020 general election with 186,362 votes to Democratic Party candidate Devin Ortega-Ferguson's 149,803 votes.
 She is currently serving her second four-year term.
 In response to mistrust in elections and the attempts to overturn the 2020 United States presidential election, Lyons has emphasized the accuracy of voting equipment.